Heneros/microservice-booking/README.md

 - Verify User.
 In mailbox user should receive valid token during 15 min, he should visit this link.

-## Functionality.IN module Users
+## Functionality.In module Users

+- Get Profile(only logged user with cookie can see his page)
-- Get
+- Get AllUsers for only admin available

+## Functionality.In module Notifications

+- Registration  Send email to user
+- Resend Email.
+Send email to user
+- Request Password.
+Send email to user

 ## Installation with docker-compose